markfloryan/dsa2/courselogistics/index.md

 As stated earlier, the course contains **8 modules**.
 Each module, at any time, is always in one of the following states:

 - **Incomplete**: At least one of the homeworks or quiz for this module is still incomplete.
+- **Pass**: There are two ways to pass a module.
+One of the following must be true:
-- **Pass**: All homeworks AND the quiz have both been passed.
+	- All homeworks AND the quiz have both been passed.
 The quiz is NOT at the high pass level.
+	- One or more homework is Incomplete AND the quiz has been high-passed.
 - **High Pass**: The homeworks are all passed AND the quiz is passed at the *high-pass level*.

 <a name="lettergrades"></a>Final Letter Grades